Danielmc09/gigflow/README.md

 the first command runs the Tests declared in the tests folder, the second command displays the coverage
 ```
+#### - To create test data, you can create a super user and via django admin register some data

 ## API with Docker